IF GONDOLAS COULD TALK

 I was watching several games of human skittles taking place on the other red, as dozens of hopelessly out of control (mostly) English skiers, fuelled by afternoon excesses, attempted to get down to the valley floor as quickly as possible, not necessarily particularly skilfully.
 Some were succeeding rather too well.
 I turned to Will.
 "That reminds me.
 Have I ever told you about the time I played skittles in a bar in Austria?"
 Will sighed; he had heard that story a dozen times before.
 However the couple sitting next to us hadn't.
 "Tell us," they said and in return they told us a couple of theirs.
 "Everyone seems to have a ski story," Will pondered aloud.
 "You have quite a few Johnnie, you should write them down."
 So I did and, along with those from various other contributors, both young and old, the best are now in this book.
 They're mostly an Alpine A to Z, from Alpe d'Huez to Zürs with a few other resorts from further afield plus related ferry, airport, motorway, snow train, over-night stops and a section of ultra-short "Chalet Girl Shorts" and "Shorts" stories thrown in for good measure.

-If you like skiing you will love If Gondolas Could Talk!
+If you love skiing you will love If Gondolas Could Talk!

 Alpe d'Huez: Sharing a shower with a snowboard, disappearing into a snow hollow, snow chain snag and a vanishing hotel.
 Not bad for one trip.